 How to keep your child safe on Discord

 Children should not use Discord until they are 13 or older.
+So, if you sometimes share your device, learn how to lock phone screen for kids.
 Once a young person has a Discord account, follow these useful principles for keeping them safe.

 Manage privacy and security settings